 There is nothing more comforting and satisfying on a cold, wet day than a bowl…

-This slow Roasted Corned Beef and Cabbage is totally worth the time to prepare it.
-Delicious served with baked potatoes, carrots, and pan fried cabbage wedges.
+This slow Roasted Corned Beef and Cabbage is totally worth the time to prepare.
+It is deliciously moist, tender, and flavorful.

 Whether or not you are Irish, Corned Beef and Cabbage is a must-have at this time of the year.
 Every grocery store will offer a sale price on this cured meat and cruciferous vegetable.
 Often times they are placed side by side, making it very convenient to pick up one of each to bring home.
 I have to say that is a very effective marketing strategy as I have been doing just what the stores intended for the past several years.
 By now, the family expects a Corned Beef and Cabbage Meal come St. Patrick’s Day.

 Both my sons were home this past weekend for Spring Break and I took the opportunity to prepare this tasty meal for them.
 So far, I have always slow or pressure cooked the corn beef with very good results.
 There was only one time I tried roasting it and the meat came out less than perfect.
 I did not roast it long enough for the connective tissues to break down.
 Unlike steaks which should not be overcooked, beef brisket is a tough cut of meat that must be cooked for a prolonged period of time for it to be tender.
 I was determined to do it right this time.

 Apart from pressure or slow cooking, braising is another effective way to cook corned beef.
 This can be done on the stove or in the oven.
 The latter is easier as it requires a little less supervision.
 Simply place the meat on a rack in a roasting pan filled with water.
 Then seal it tightly with aluminum foil and stick it into a slow oven until the meat is fork tender.
 I did remove the aluminum foil during the final hour of cooking to allow a crust to form at the top.